Real, Unbiased Young Living Review from an Ex-MLMer

 But there’s a reason why essential oils continue to sell like hotcakes: They obviously work for a lotta peeps.

 Just like they have been for thousands of years.

 Young Living has capitalized on the popularity of essential oils better than any company on the planet.

 Now let’s take a look at the main pros and cons of this multi-level marketing machine:

 More than a quarter century ago, D. Gary Young started Young Living as a true pioneer of the essential oil industry.

 From developing new and unique cultivation methods, to refining the EO distillation process, this company has played a major role in the resurgence of essential oil use in modern society.

-And with almost $2 billion in yearly revenues, Young Living continues to be a dominant force in the essential oil MLM world.
+And with over $2 billion in yearly revenues, Young Living continues to be a dominant force in the essential oil MLM world.

 ✓ A product with a passionate fanbase.